 Without putting too fine a point on it, we often have given an eye charm to someone with a chronic health condition.

 Could be rehab.

 It could be an ailment of the mind.

 To each, we have our own ailments, struggles and our own path of healing.

 The important part is aiding a loved one in the process, letting them know you are there for them.

 A wise Rabbi once told a friend, “Take all the good advice you can get.”

-If someone you love is recovering, may the gift of an eye charm bring swift and total recovery.
+If someone you love is in need of healing, may the gift of an eye charm bring swift and total recovery!